| |

 big argument and he's going to walk out on me".

-was Leo pointing out a couple of minor typos in the
+extent of this private discussion however was Leo pointing out a couple of minor typos in the

 script and confirming with me his corrections!
-All of the voluminous notes, arrows, and underlines on the script
+All of the voluminous

-"The tenor horns were quite forlorn".
+| | "The tenor horns

+were quite forlorn".
 During the actual recording session.

 Click to enlarge.

-were in fact just his extensive preparations for the session!!
-And sure enough, his reading of the script was both phenomenal and perfect.
-I don't believe he mis-read a single word!
-He was constantly stopping and asking "was
+his reading of the script was both phenomenal and perfect.
+I don't believe

-quickly Leo had a bit of time available afterwards, so we
+the recording session went so smoothly and quickly Leo had a bit of time available afterwards, so we

 headed to the studio cafeteria for tea, where I got to